-Harbour Lights Vegan Fish and Chip Review
+Harbour Lights: Vegan Fish and Chip Review

 I asked the lady who served us our takeaway what actually was the vegan fish and she said that it was “tofu which has been marinated in salt

 water and lemon juice with seaweed wrapped around it and then covered in gluten free batter.”
-And I have to say it was rather lovely, my boyfriend even commented on it and said that it tasted “fishier” than his actual Cod!
-With my vegan fish I actually got a small portion of chips along side it which I was surprised about, as on the app it looked like you had to pay extra for it, which I didn’t do.
+And I have to say it was rather lovely.
+My boyfriend even commented on it and said that it tasted “fishier” than his actual Cod!
+With my vegan fish I actually got a small portion of chips along side it which I was surprised about.
+This was because on the app it looked like you had to pay extra for it, which I didn’t do.

+Overall I am really happy that places, especially in Cornwall are giving vegan recipes a try.
+This allows customers with maybe a more normally limiting diet more options.
+Ehem me.
 If you’re a vegetarian or vegan and live in Cornwall or are visiting on holiday this is a 10 out of 10 thing to try!

 Lots of love, Melissa x